bparanj/crystal/magic-link.md

 2. **Modify the Login Method**:

-   Instead of using `signIn`, use `signInWithOtp` method.
-Your method in the Vue component will look something like this:
+   Use `signInWithOtp` method.
+Your method in the Vue component will be:

    ```javascript
 	 <template>